-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 It was further evidence that #MeToo and Time's Up movements will remain a central focus of Hollywood's award season.

-Women are taking center stage at the ceremony with the SAG Awards featuring its first-ever host, Kristen Bell and all-female presenters.
+Women took center stage at the ceremony with the SAG Awards featuring its first-ever host, Kristen Bell and all-female presenters.

-SAG-AFTRA president Gabrielle Carteris hailed the men and women of who are members of the guild as being "agents of change."
+SAG-AFTRA president Gabrielle Carteris hailed the men and women who are members of the union as being "agents of change."

 "Truth is power and women are stepping into their power," she said.
 "Make no mistake, this is not a moment is time, this is a movement."